-Keys, Cards & Fobs
+Keys & Fobs

-In some halls we have key cards or key fobs instead of a conventional key.
-Please remember that once you open your door with a key card it will then lock again when closed.
-So if you pop to the kitchen and don't take your card you will be locked out of your room.
+In some halls we have key fobs instead of a conventional key.
+Please remember that in some halls, once you open your door with a key card it will then lock again when closed.
+So if you pop to the kitchen and don't take your fob you will be locked out of your room.
 It is not possible to put the door on the latch in these halls.
 If your door opens with a key fob you will need to use the fob to actually lock the door as well.

-Please do not punch any holes in your key card to put it on a key ring since this will deactivate the card.
-Lanyards are provided by the Halls' Office.
-There is a charge of £20 to replace a broken or lost card, fob or key and if you lose your key, card or fob you should come to the Halls Office to purchase a replacement.
+There is a charge of £20 to replace a broken fob or key and if you lose your key or fob you should come to the Halls Office to purchase a replacement.

 Please note that Security Staff can let you into your room if you are locked out.
 You should telephone 01248 382795 to request assistance or call at the Ffriddoedd or St Mary's Security Lodge.
-For students whose contracts commence in September this service is free until 19th October.
-From the 20th October you will be charged £5.00 each time your room is opened for you by a member of Security.
+For students whose contracts commence in September this service is free until 17th October.
+From the 18th October you will be charged £5.00 each time your room is opened for you by a member of Security.
 Students who move into Halls at a later date will be allowed a 2 week period of grace before charges are applied to their accounts for lock outs.